colonelxy/Trustless-Elections-Dapp/README.md

-# AWS Blockchain Hyperledger Fabric: A Case of Kenyan Elections Management
+# AWS Hyperledger Blockchain: A Case of Kenyan Elections Management

 We all know how tense the general elections get in any part of the world, no matter how advaced they claim their  democracy to be.